bmeck/typescript-issue-44848-demo/README.md

 # Example solution

+We will be using `tsconfig.json` for the UX when dealing with TS source.

+We will be using `jsconfig.json` for the UX when dealing with TS output.

 Make 2 different package.json files in `src/` and `/` and ensure declaration is emitted as shown in `tsconfig.json`.

 In `src/package.json`